What Is Data Intelligence?

 • Operational metadata: Usage patterns, access logs, and performance metrics.

 Once collected, the data is cleaned to remove inaccuracies, duplicates, and inconsistencies.
 This step also includes formatting and transforming the data to ensure compatibility across systems and analytical tools.
+According to Salesforce's State of Sales research, 91% of CRM data is incomplete or inaccurate, a statistic that reflects a systemic condition, not a one-time oversight.
 High-quality data is essential for producing reliable insights.

 Data quality dimensions that matter for GTM teams: